gvwilson/thirdbit/src/fiction/in-heck/index.md

 The squat mulebot slammed into the attacker's side with a clang he was sure they must have heard all the way back in Rusty Bridge.

 As the crab tank scrabbled to regain its footing,
-Bee Six Vee rammed it again
+Bee Six Vee rammed it again,
-and grabbed one of its legs,
+grabbed one of its legs,
-twisting it.
+and twisted.
 Special Blazes flung a stream of fire straight into the crab tank's joints.
 One second, two…
 Smoke and flame burst out of the bot's rear.
-Bee Six Vee tossed it aside contemptuously.
+Bee Six Vee tossed the ruined bot aside contemptuously.

 "Look out!"
-Able buzzed.
+Able called out.
 Gumption fired again,
 tangling another scout bot.